julialiszka/Mask/README.md

 ![Screenshot of of mask](Screenshots/mask1.png)

 # Mask
 This mask represents some pieces of my identity using symbolism in a pond.
+Click [here](https://youtu.be/QCJfe5hV7uQ) to watch a demo.

 ### Symbols
 * __Pond__: I grew up near a large pond.
 Even the street I live on had 'pond' in the name.
 I have always enjoyed the outdoors and the pond near my home was my inspiration for this project.